The sqldiff.exe binary is a command-line utility program that displays content differences between SQLite databases. Example usage:

 Do not write changes to standard output.
 Instead, write a (binary) changeset file into FILE.
-The changeset can be interpreted using the sessions extension to SQLite.
+The changeset can be interpreted using the session extension to SQLite.

 Load the shared library or DLL file LIBRARY into SQLite prior to computing the differences.
 This can be used to add application-defined collating sequences that are required by the schema.

-Show only differences in the schema not the table content
+Show only column name and table differences in the schema, not the table content

-Show how many rows have changed on each table, but do not show the actual chagnes
+Show how many rows have changed on each table, but do not show the actual changes

 Show only the differences in content for TABLE, not for the entire database